Dementia Adviser

 Some tips for your application 🫡

-Understand the Role: Before applying, make sure you fully understand the responsibilities of a Dementia Adviser.
-Familiarise yourself with the specific needs of individuals living with dementia and their carers, as well as the values of Alzheimer’s Society.
+Understand the Role: Before applying, make sure you fully understand the responsibilities and requirements of a Dementia Adviser.
+Familiarise yourself with the challenges faced by those living with dementia and their carers, as this will help you tailor your application.

-Proofread Your Application: Before submitting, carefully proofread your application materials.
-Check for spelling and grammatical errors, and ensure that your documents are clear and concise.
+Proofread Your Documents: Before submitting your application, carefully proofread your CV and cover letter.
+Check for any spelling or grammatical errors, and ensure that your documents are clear and concise.
 A polished application reflects your attention to detail and professionalism.

 How to prepare for a job interview at Alzheimers Society